-There are many Ethernet messages used for signaling purposes, such as MIRRORED BITS® communications tunneled over Ethernet, EtherCAT, IEC 61850 GOOSE, and network global variable protocols.
+There are many Ethernet messages used for signaling purposes, such as MIRRORED BITS® communications tunneled over Ethernet, EtherCAT, IEC 61850 Generic Object-Oriented Substation Event (GOOSE), and network global variable protocols.
 Our testing focused on the internationally standardized IEC 61850 GOOSE message.
 IEC GOOSE messages used for signaling are most often deployed among other IED Ethernet protocols on a switched Ethernet network and are multicast to multiple subscribers.
 Therefore, GOOSE messages are not typically published at a rapid fixed frequency rate because this creates too much traffic on the shared bandwidth Ethernet network.
-Ethernet interfaces support multiple protocol standards simultaneously, including Telnet, FTP, Hypertext Transfer Protocol (HTTP), and the previously mentioned signal protocols.
-IEC 61850 combines several protocols over the shared-use network as well, and GOOSE can be used for numerous applications with differing performance.
+IEC 61850 combines several protocols over the shared-use network, and GOOSE can be used for numerous applications with differing performance.
 Therefore, all messages, including GOOSE, must be carefully designed to share the available IED resources and navigate the Ethernet network correctly.
-Though out of the scope of this paper, GOOSE application design also impacts transfer time [2] [4] [5] [6].
+Though out of the scope of this paper, GOOSE application design also impacts transfer time [2] [3] [4] [5] [6].

-The signal channel is defined as an Ethernet GOOSE message published at a variable frequency over a shared Ethernet communications multipath network between two perimeter Ethernet ports cabled to IEDs.
 As per the IEC 61850 standard, a GOOSE signal message is published immediately after a change of state and then several additional GOOSE messages are published in a quick burst after the change of state.
 These additional GOOSE messages are referred to as retransmissions because they retransmit the signal data in case some of the initial GOOSE signals are dropped or delayed.
-At least one GOOSE retransmission must be engineered to occur slightly later after the event than the worst-case duration of network darkness.
+We must consider a network failure that happens almost simultaneously with the first GOOSE publication.
+The network must be reconfigured and all connections must be restored before the last GOOSE retransmission occurs.
+Not all IED retransmissions work the same, so at least one GOOSE retransmission must be engineered to occur after the worst-case duration of network darkness.
+Because this entire process can delay the GOOSE message for no longer than 18 milliseconds, we assume the worst-case network darkness is 15 milliseconds because the last GOOSE retransmission occurs 16 milliseconds after the event in our test.
 After GOOSE retransmissions, repetitive GOOSE messages (referred to as a heartbeat) are published less frequently and are used by subscribers to supervise the health of the channel.

-IEC 61850 Standard Part 8-1 describes the use the IEEE 802.1Q virtual local-area network identifier (VID), IEEE 802.1p message priority, and IEEE 802.3 media access code (MAC), which is used as a multicast access code, as GOOSE message parameters.
-These attributes need to be designed with care and accuracy by the designers of the IED messages and communications networks [4].
-These attributes work in a coordinated fashion with the Ethernet switch technologies described in this paper to provide mission-critical performance.
-Best engineering practice requires that IED message, Ethernet switch, and network configuration be performed with precision to correctly segregate Ethernet signal packets [7].
-Segregation in the network reduces the likelihood that a GOOSE message delivery will be affected by other traffic or that it will interfere with nonsubscribing IEDs.
-Best engineering practice recommendations for multicast message exchange include the following: assign each GOOSE message a matching virtual local-area network (VLAN) and MAC address unique from any other GOOSE message, allow no multicast messages on the network without VLAN, disable all unused switch ports, configure each switch port to block delivery of unwanted messages, and assign high priority to GOOSE messages.
+IEC 61850 Standard Part 8-1 supports best engineering practice recommendations for multicast message exchange include the following: assign each GOOSE message a matching virtual local-area network (VLAN) and media access code (MAC) address unique from any other GOOSE message, allow no multicast messages on the network without VLAN, disable all unused switch ports, configure each switch port to block delivery of unwanted messages, and assign high priority to GOOSE messages.
 These recommendations were followed when performing network testing for this paper.